go140point6/xahl-node/README.md

 - `USER_DOMAINS` - your server domain.
 - `CERT_EMAIL` - email address for certificate renewals etc.
+- `XAHAU_NODE_SIZE` - allows you to state a "size" of the node, which change the amount of RAM, and HDD thats used.

 The file also controls some of the packages that are installed on the node.
 More features will be added over time.